isabelfulcher/global_covid19_response/README.md

 (<a href="https://otexts.com/fpp2/residuals.html" class="uri">https://otexts.com/fpp2/residuals.html</a>)
 for an overview on evaluating time series models.
 We provide code to replicate these plots and tests using the output from our main functions.
-We first show at the residual plots using output from either function.
-First, we do this for the aggregate results and then for the facility-level results for County K.
+We show at the residual plots using the output from our main functions.
+We do this for the aggregate results and then for the facility-level results for County K.

+    plot_residuals(aggregate.results,
+                   type="count",
+                   extrapolation_date="2020-01-01",
-    plot_residuals(aggregate.results,type="count",extrapolation_date="2020-01-01",title="Residuals from Aggregated model")
+                   title="Residuals from Aggregated model")

 ![](README_files/figure-markdown_strict/unnamed-chunk-17-1.png)

+    plot_residuals(single.facility.results,
+                   type="count",
+                   extrapolation_date="2020-01-01",
-    plot_residuals(single.facility.results,type="count",extrapolation_date="2020-01-01",title="Residuals from County K model")
+                   title="Residuals from County K model")

 ![](README_files/figure-markdown_strict/unnamed-chunk-18-1.png)

-We can then look at the Partial Autocorrelation Function and Autocorrelation Function plots using output from either functions.
+We then look at the Partial Autocorrelation Function and Autocorrelation Function plots for County K. The same code can be used for the aggregated results.

+    plot_pacf(single.facility.results,
+              type="count",
+              extrapolation_date="2020-01-01",
-    plot_pacf(single.facility.results,type="count",extrapolation_date="2020-01-01",title="PACF for County K")
+              title="PACF for County K")

 ![](README_files/figure-markdown_strict/unnamed-chunk-19-1.png)

+    plot_acf(single.facility.results,
+             type="count",
+             extrapolation_date="2020-01-01",
-    plot_acf(single.facility.results,type="count",extrapolation_date="2020-01-01",title="ACF for County K")
+             title="ACF for County K")

 ![](README_files/figure-markdown_strict/unnamed-chunk-20-1.png)

 Lastly, we can conduct the Bresuch-Godfrey Test for the facility-level models (order = 12 for monthly data).
-This code will apply over multiple site (or faiclity) results, providing a way to rapidly identify potentially problematic model fits.
+This code will apply over multiple site (or faiclity) results.
+This provides a way to rapidly identify problematic model fits for further investigation.

     bgtest_multiple_pval(data=data,
                          indicator_var = "ari_cases",